 }

-The ticket_number was directly passed in the request, raising a red flag.
-I suspected the platform wasn’t verifying user permissions correctly.
-To test this, I created a second account with another email, made a new ticket, and intercepted the "add collaborator" request again.
+The ticket_number was passed directly in the request, which raised a red flag, the platform probably wasn't verifying permissions correctly.
+To test it, I created a second account with another email, made a new ticket, and intercepted the add-collaborator request again.
+This time I changed the ticket_number to point at the second account's ticket:

 {